wzhudev/reverse-linear-sync-engine/README.md

 ![](./imgs/transaction-overview.png)

-Let’s start by getting a high-level overview of the process before diving into the details in the sections below.
+Let's start by getting a high-level overview of the process before diving into the details in the sections below.

 72. **Property Assignment and Immediate Updates**
     When a property is assigned a new value, the system records three key pieces of information:
     - The name of the changed property
     - The new value
     - The old value
       **Models in memory** are updated **immediately** to reflect these changes.
 73. **Generating an `UpdateTransaction`**
     When `issue.save()` is called, an `UpdateTransaction` is created.
 This transaction is based on the properties that have been modified.
 74. **Queueing and Storing Transactions**